-I love orzo — its plump, chewy grains so much like rice, but on a grander scale, and with the tenderness of pasta.
-But I don't cook with it often enough, which seems silly, given how fast it can be.
-So I mused over what I would really like to eat right now and came back up with all the fall vegetable flavors — caramelized onions, garlic, mushrooms, sweet potato.
-Preferably dark and caramelized, built from the ground up in one big skillet, browning, caramelizing, and sautéeing until you're left with a big pile of chewy orzo and dark, delicious fall vegetables.
+I love orzo — its plump, chewy grains so much like rice, but on a grander scale and with the tenderness of pasta — but I don't cook with it often enough, which seems silly, given how fast it can be.
+So I mused over what I would really like to eat right now and came up with all the fall vegetable flavors.
+Onions, garlic, mushrooms, sweet potato — preferably dark and caramelized, built from the ground up in one big skillet, browning, caramelizing, and sautéeing until you're left with a big pile of chewy orzo and dark, delicious fall vegetables.

 After the pasta is cooked, you only use one more big sauté pan to put this dish together.
 It takes some hands-on time, but it's very satisfying, layering each component and flavor on top of the previous.
 You really see how flavor is built and where each taste in the dish comes from.

-This is also a satisfying dish to eat — there's no meat, and it's even vegan, if you leave off the final sprinkle of Parmesan cheese.
-But I would happily serve this to a crowd of dedicated meat-eaters; it's one of these dishes that really spans a group of various preferences.
+This is also a satisfying dish to eat.
+There's no meat, and it's even vegan if you leave off the final sprinkle of Parmesan cheese, but I would happily serve this to a crowd of dedicated meat-eaters; it's one of those dishes that really spans a group of various preferences.

-A few technical notes on this dish: It's best to use your biggest stove burner, and your biggest sauté pan.
-I used a great big 6-quart sauté pan, although a 4-quart should work as well.
-If you don't have a straight-sided sauté pan just use your widest, deepest skillet.
+A few technical notes on this dish: It's best to use your biggest stove burner and your biggest sauté pan.
+I used a great big six-quart sauté pan, although a four-quart should work as well.
+If you don't have a straight-sided sauté pan, just use your widest, deepest skillet.